whyte-yhy/HRP-C/README.md

-# HFCRP-C
+# HRP-C

-together with SATLG and HFCRP-F
+combine SATLG with HFCRP-F